Using Virtual Environments - Python II

 We can now make two scripts; one to provision the virtual environment with the correct packages, and another to upgrade the packages to pick up available patches (without violating version constraints).
 The provisioning script would be used when setting up the development environment, and the upgrade script would be used on occasion as patches become available or simply periodically to stay current with patches.

-The provisioning script, provision-venv.sh, looks like this:
+The provisioning script, provision-venv.sh

 #! /bin/bash